COS Library Books

-Encyclopedia of social work.
+Encyclopedia of Social Work National Association of Social Workers.
 New York, Oxford Univ.
 Press, 2011.

 Social Workers' Desk Reference.
 Edited by Albert R. Roberts, Gilbert J. Greene ; foreword by Barbara W. White.
 Oxford ; New York : Oxford University Press, 2002.

 The Blackwell Encyclopaedia of Social Work.
 Edited by Martin Davies ; assistant editor Rose Barton.
 Oxford ; Malden, Mass. : Blackwell, 2000.